 The Hurst Exponent (H) aims to segment the market into three different states, Trending (H > 0.5), Random Geometric Brownian Motion (H = 0.5) and Mean Reverting / Contrarian (H < 0.5).
 In my interpretation this can be used as a trend filter that eliminates market noise.

-We utilize the trending and mean reverting based states, as extra conditions required for valid trades both strategy types respectively, in the process increasing our trade entry quality.
+We utilize the trending and mean reverting based states, as extra conditions required for valid trades for both strategy types respectively, in the process increasing our trade entry quality.

 🔷 Example model Architecture: